-Sixteen years after that telltale earthquake, in August 79 A.D. (more recent evidence suggests the eruption took place in October), Mount Vesuvius erupted again.
+Sixteen years after that telltale earthquake, in either August or October 79 A.D. (more recent evidence suggests the eruption took place in October), Mount Vesuvius erupted again.
 The blast sent a plume of ashes, pumice and other rocks, and scorching-hot volcanic gases so high into the sky that people could see it for hundreds of miles around.
 (The writer Pliny the Younger, who watched the eruption from across the bay, compared this “cloud of unusual size and appearance” to a pine tree that “rose to a great height on a sort of trunk and then split off into branches”; today, geologists refer to this type of volcano as a “Plinean eruption.”)

 As it cooled, this tower of debris drifted to earth: first the fine-grained ash, then the lightweight chunks of pumice and other rocks.
 It was terrifying–“I believed I was perishing with the world,” Pliny wrote, “and the world with me”–but not yet lethal: Most Pompeiians had plenty of time to flee.

 For those who stayed behind, however, conditions soon grew worse.
 As more and more ash fell, it clogged the air, making it difficult to breathe.
 Buildings collapsed.
 Then, a “pyroclastic surge”–a 100-miles-per-hour surge of superheated poison gas and pulverized rock–poured down the side of the mountain and swallowed everything and everyone in its path.

 By the time the Vesuvius eruption sputtered to an end the next day, Pompeii was buried under millions of tons of volcanic ash.
 About 2,000 Pompeiians were dead, but the eruption killed as many as 16,000 people overall.
 Some people drifted back to town in search of lost relatives or belongings, but there was not much left to find.
 Pompeii, along with the neighboring town of Herculaneum and a number of villas in the area, was abandoned for centuries.